qusaifares/soccer-data/README.md

   - `const soccerData = require('soccer-data')`
 - or import functions you wish to use using ES6 syntax
   - `const { setAPIKey, teamDetails } = require('soccer-data')`
+- All functions except **setApiKey** will return promises, make sure to use async functions and ensure they resolve.

 ## Methods